cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 (NBDRA) The interfaces contain two different aspects:

 * The definition of resources that are part of the NBDRA.
-These resources are formulated in JSON format and can be integrated into a REST framework or an object-based framework easily.
+These resources are formulated in JavaScript Object Notation (JSON) format and can be easily integrated into a REpresentational State Transfer (REST) framework or an object-based framework.
 * The definition of simple interface use cases that allow us to illustrate the usefulness of the resources defined.